Ralith/base-drafts/draft-ietf-quic-qpack.md

 Base; setting both Insert Count and Delta Base to zero is the most efficient encoding.

-For example, with an InsertCount of 9, a decoder receives a Sign of 1 and a Delta Base of 2.
-This sets the base to 6 and enables post-base indexing for three entries.
+For example, with an Insert Count of 9, a decoder receives a S bit of 1 and a Delta Base of 2.
+This sets the Base to 6 and enables post-base indexing for three entries.
 In this example, a regular index of 1 refers to the 5th entry that was added to the table; a post-base index of 1 refers to the 8th entry.